veendysuseno/Thermometer-LM35-BasedOn-Arduino/README.md

 - This project demonstrates a simple way to create a digital thermometer using an LM35 sensor and Arduino Uno.
 It provides real-time temperature monitoring with an easy-to-read display.

 - In this project the voltage output from the LM35 is used as input to the Arduino and the value is converted into a value in temperature units.
-After conversion, the results of the conversion are displayed on a 16×2 LCD screen.
+After conversion, the results of the conversion are displayed on a 16×2 LCD screen.<br/>

 "# Thermometer-LM35-BasedOn-Arduino"